nkohari/nate.io/content/work.md

 {% /work %}

 {% work from="2018" to="2019" job="Senior Software Engineer at Auth0" note="acq.
 Okta" location="Raleigh, NC (Remote)" %}
 Frontend development lead for Extend, a serverless computing product that never made it out of private beta.
-After it was discontinued, joined the Extensibility team to work on Webtask, the serverless infrastructure that allows Auth0's customers to extend the Auth0 platform using custom code.
+After [it was discontinued](https://auth0.com/blog/we-are-sunsetting-extend/), joined the Extensibility team to work on Webtask, the serverless infrastructure that allows Auth0's customers to extend the Auth0 platform using custom code.
 {% /work %}

 {% work from="2016" to="2018" job="Software Engineering Consultant" location="Raleigh, NC (Remote)" %}
 Freelance consultant primarily focused on React and Node.js.
-Various projects including re-engineering a high-traffic documentation site, building a user analytics product end-to-end (including frontend, API, data warehouse, and ETL), and adding live real-time bidding to an ad server.
+Projects included re-engineering a high-traffic documentation site, building a user analytics product end-to-end (including frontend, API, data warehouse, and ETL), and adding live real-time bidding to an ad server.
 {% /work %}

 {% work from="2014" to="2016" job="Co-Founder of TaskTorch" location="Raleigh, NC" %}